JorjaFox/website/_posts-old-blog/2016-02-25-buy-csi-swag.md

 https://vimeo.com/156725720

-So now I have all this stuff and, as I catalogued it, I realized I <em>might</em> be in over my head.
+So now I have all this stuff and, as I catalogued it, I realized I _might_ be in over my head.
 I had no idea how to ship these things.
 My original plan was to just offer these as perks or rewards for donation via something like GoFundMe.
 Then I got them weighed and estimated at FedEx (looks like about $40 for shipping the big ones across the US) and did the only thing logical.

 I went to eBay.